Elisabeth Pähtz

-Elisabeth Pähtz (born January 8, 1985, sometimes spelt Elisabeth Paehtz) is a German chess Grandmaster.
+40th woman in history to earn the title of grandmaster.

 She has been among the strongest German female chess players since her youth.
 In 2002, Pähtz became the World Youth Champion of the girls' under-18 age group, and in 2005, the World Junior Girls Champion.

 She won the 2018 European Women's Championship in rapid chess.
 In 2021, she scored what was reported to be her third grandmaster norm; however, the validity of one of her earlier presumed norms was in doubt.
-After a lengthy process, FIDE made an individual decision on her case in December 2022, making Pähtz the first German woman to earn the FIDE title of Grandmaster (GM).
+After a lengthy process, FIDE made an individual decision on her case in December 2022, making Pähtz the first German woman to become GM.

 Early life

 Pähtz was born in 1985 in Erfurt, Germany.
 Her father, Thomas Pähtz, is a chess grandmaster and played chess with his daughter from a young age on.
 At the age of nine years she won her first German championship, in the under-11 age group.
 In 1999 she became Germany's women's chess champion.
 She served as one of four advisors on the World team in the 1999 Kasparov versus The World chess match.

 Pähtz attended the Sport High School Dresden until 2004 where she was awarded her Abitur diploma in 2005.
 She plays - among others - for the Dresdner Sport Club 1898 in the German women's league and for the SC Kreuzberg in the German chess men's league.
 As one of the strongest German female talents, Pähtz was the subject of media interest when growing up and was featured in a multitude of television shows.
 After High School she enlisted in the Bundeswehr, as part of the army's sports promotion group.

 In September 2015 she married Italian GM Luca Shytaj.
 They separated in 2018.